Atmospheric railway: London and Croydon Railway

-A steam railway at first
+Steam railway

-The London and Croydon Railway (L&CR) obtained its authorising Act of Parliament in 1835, to build its line from a junction with the London and Greenwich Railway (L&GR) to Croydon.
+The London and Croydon Railway (L&CR) obtained its authorising act of Parliament the London and Croydon Railway Act 1835 (5 & 6 Will.
+4. c. x), to build its line from a junction with the London and Greenwich Railway (L&GR) to Croydon.
 At that time the L&GR line was under construction, and Parliament resisted the building of two railway termini in the same quarter of London, so that the L&CR would have to share the L&GR's London Bridge station.
 The line was built for ordinary locomotive operation.
-A third company, the London and Brighton Railway (L&BR) was promoted and it too had to share the route into London by running over the L&CR.
+A third company, the London and Brighton Railway (L&BR), was promoted, and it too had to share the route into London by running over the L&CR.

 When the lines opened in 1839, it was found that congestion arose due to the frequent stopping services on the local Croydon line; this was particularly a problem on the 1 in 100 ascent from New Cross to Dartmouth Arms.
-The L&CR engineer, William Cubitt proposed a solution to the problem: a third track would be laid on the east side of the existing double track main line, and all the local trains in both directions would use it.
+The L&CR engineer, William Cubitt, proposed a solution to the problem: a third track would be laid on the east side of the existing double track main line, and all the local trains in both directions would use it.
 The faster Brighton trains would be freed of the delay following a stopping train.
 Cubitt had been impressed during his visit to the Dalkey line, and the new L&CR third track would use atmospheric power.
 The local line would also be extended to Epsom, also as a single track atmospheric line.
-These arrangements were adopted and Parliamentary powers obtained on 4 July 1843, also authorising a line to a terminal at Bricklayers Arms.
+These arrangements were adopted and the London and Croydon Railway Act 1843 was obtained on 4 July 1843 which gave the necessary powers and also authorised a line to a terminal at Bricklayers Arms.
 Arrangements were also made with the L&GR for them to add an extra track on the common section of their route.
 On 1 May 1844, the Bricklayers Arms terminus opened, and a frequent service was run from it, additional to the London Bridge trains.